-DEFINITIONS (SEE 49 CFR (NTSB) 830/831)
+Definitions (See 49 CFR (NTSB) 830/831)

 - a.
 Aircraft Accident an occurrence associated with the operation of an aircraft, which takes place between the time any person boards the aircraft with the intention of flight and all such persons have disembarked, and in which any person suffers death or serious injury, or in which the aircraft receives substantial damage. - b.
 Substantial Damage damage or failure which adversely affects the structural strength, performance, or flight characteristics of the aircraft, and which would normally require major repair or replacement of the affected component.
-Engine failure or damage limited to an engine if only one engine fails or is damaged, bent fairings or cowling, dented skin, small punctured holes in the skin or fabric, ground damage to rotor or propeller blades, and damage to landing gear, wheels, tires, flaps, engine accessories, brakes, or wingtips are not considered "substantial damage" for the purpose of this part. - Incident-with-Potential (IWP) an incident that narrowly misses being an accident and in which the circumstances indicate significant potential for substantial damage or serious injury.
-The USFS Branch Chief, Aviation Safety Management Systems or the OAS Chief of Aviation Safety and Program Evaluations, will determine the final classification.
-(The concept "IWP" is unique to DOI/USFS.) - c.
+Engine failure or damage limited to an engine if only one engine fails or is damaged, bent fairings or cowling, dented skin, small punctured holes in the skin or fabric, ground damage to rotor or propeller blades, and damage to landing gear, wheels, tires, flaps, engine accessories, brakes, or wingtips are not considered "substantial damage" for the purpose of this part.

+- c.
 Aircraft Incident an occurrence other than an accident, associated with the operation of an aircraft, which affects or could affect the safety of operations. - d.
-Investigator-In-Charge the designated Investigator-In-Charge (IIC) organizes, conducts, controls, and manages the field phase of the investigation.
+Investigator-In-Charge the NTSB designated IIC organizes, conducts, controls, and manages the field phase of the investigation.
 The IIC has the responsibility and authority to supervise and coordinate all resources and activities of all personnel, both Board and non-Board, involved in the on-site investigation.
 The IIC continues to have considerable organizational and management responsibilities throughout later phases of the investigation, up to and including Board consideration and adoption of a report or brief of probable cause(s).
 Note: the NTSB determines probable cause(s); DOI/USFS determine contributing factors. - e.
 Serious Injury any injury which: - 1.
 Requires hospitalization for more than 48 hours, commencing within 7 days from the date the injury was received; - 2.
 Results in a fracture of any bone (except simple fractures of fingers, toes, or nose); - 3.
 Causes severe hemorrhages, nerve, muscle, or tendon damage; - 4.
 Involves any internal organ; or - 5.
-Involves second- or third-degree burns, or any burns affecting more than 5 percent of the body surface. - !!
-49 CFR Part 830.5 requires the NTSB be immediately notified whenever damage (including ground damage) occurs to main or tail rotor blades that requires major repair or replacement of the blades, whenever there is a runway incursion that requires immediate corrective action, and whenever an aircraft is overdue and believed to be involved in an accident.
-Report any of these events immediately to DOI/USFS Aviation Managers by calling 1-888-464-7427 (888-4MISHAP). - !!
-Managers will need to record employee injuries in their Department/Agency's Safety Reporting System, DOI: Safety Management Information System (SMIS)/ USFS: Safety Health Information Portal System (SHIPS).
+Involves second- or third-degree burns, or any burns affecting more than 5 percent of the body surface.